smartin015/l2_makerspace/docs/bootstrap.md

 This doc outlines how to spin up a new physical (and virtual) Level 2 space for people to use.

-Note: This hasn't really been attempted before, so consider these steps mostly untested until told otherwise.
+Note: This hasn't really been attempted before, so consider these steps mostly untested.

 ## Requirements/Materials